Frequently Asked Questions About Uniting for Ukraine

 - As appropriate, assisting the beneficiary with accessing education, learning English, securing employment, and enrolling children in school.

-- Is there any mandatory training or orientation required of the supporter to make sure that the supporter is aware that they are agreeing to support the beneficiary listed on Form I-134 for the duration of the beneficiary’s stay in the United States?
+- Is there any mandatory training or orientation required for supporters to make sure they are aware that they are agreeing to support the beneficiary listed on Form I-134A for the duration of the beneficiary’s stay in the United States?

 No. There is no mandatory training required by the government.
-However, the Department of State has collaborated with Welcome.us to ensure that both newcomers and receiving communities have helpful information to support beneficiaries once they are paroled into the United States under Uniting for Ukraine.
+However, the Department of State has collaborated with Welcome.us to ensure that both newcomers and receiving communities have helpful information to support beneficiaries after they are paroled into the United States under Uniting for Ukraine.

 - Will there be a way to match supporters who do not personally know a Ukrainian with displaced Ukrainians who do not personally have someone to support them?

-The U.S. government will not match potential supporters with beneficiaries.
+No. The U.S. government will not match potential supporters with beneficiaries.
 The Department of State has collaborated with Welcome.us to provide information to potential beneficiaries and supporters about Uniting for Ukraine.
 Please check Welcome.us for updates on their efforts to support Uniting for Ukraine.

-A Ukrainian citizen outside the United States who still has a valid, unexpired U.S. visitor visa may still seek parole into the United States if USCIS has confirmed the sufficiency of the Form I-134 filed on their behalf, and if they meet other requirements.
-Being paroled into the United States does not automatically terminate the validity of your U.S. nonimmigrant visa.
+Yes.
+A Ukrainian citizen outside the United States who still has a valid, unexpired U.S. visitor visa may still seek parole into the United States under Uniting for Ukraine if we have confirmed the Form I-134A filed on their behalf is sufficient, and if they meet other requirements.
+Being paroled into the United States does not automatically terminate the validity of a U.S. nonimmigrant visitor visa.

 - Are Ukrainian children seeking to come to the United States without their parent or legal guardian eligible for Uniting for Ukraine?